Massachusetts, California begin stockpiling abortion pills following judge's decision on mifepristone

 California purchased the stockpile of misoprostol in anticipation of Kacsmaryk's ruling, according to the release.

-During a news conference on Monday, Gov. Maura Healy said "abortion will remain safe, legal, and accessible here in Massachusetts," adding that the 15,000 doses should cover about a year's supply.
+During a news conference on Monday, Gov. Maura Healey said "abortion will remain safe, legal, and accessible here in Massachusetts," adding that the 15,000 doses should cover about a year's supply.

-Massachusetts Sen. Elizabeth Warren appeared alongside Healy, as well as Massachusetts Rep. Ayanna Presley and Massachusetts Attorney General Andrea Campbell.
+Massachusetts Sen. Elizabeth Warren appeared alongside Healey, as well as Massachusetts Rep. Ayanna Pressley and Massachusetts Attorney General Andrea Campbell.
 They said the Biden administration was committed to taking steps to protect abortion rights.

 "There are many steps they can take," Warren said.
 "And they have begun by immediately appealing the court ruling. … This extremist Texas judge reminds us that Roe will be on the ballot in 2024."